Senior Regional Land Use Planner

 Website Metropolitan Area Planning Council

-The Metropolitan Area Planning Council (MAPC) seeks a Senior Regional Land Use Planner, who will work on a wide variety of local and regional projects in Greater Boston, with a particular focus on plans and regulatory changes that will have “impacts on the ground”, that are equity-oriented, that focus on intermunicipal actions, and that promote housing and economic development in appropriate locations, while preserving the region’s natural resources.
-MAPC aims at to support land use that is sustainable, equitable, and climate-resilient.
+The Metropolitan Area Planning Council (MAPC) seeks a Senior Regional Land Use Planner, who will work on a wide variety of local and regional projects in Greater Boston.
+These projects will focus on plans and regulatory changes that will have real impacts for our communities, are equity-oriented and intermunicipal, and promote housing and economic development in appropriate locations, while preserving the region’s natural resources.
+MAPC aims to support land use that is sustainable, equitable, and climate-resilient.
 The Senior Regional Land Use Planner will also help to evaluate and improve state laws, regulations, policies, and programs consistent with these values.
 The Senior Planner will work closely with state agencies, local officials, community groups, businesses, and institutions.

 MAPC is the Regional Planning Agency (RPA) serving the people who live and work in metropolitan Boston.
 Our mission is to promote smart growth and regional collaboration.
 We are guided by our regional plan, MetroCommon2050: Shaping the Region Together.
 MAPC’s staff includes approximately 100 full-time employees located in downtown Boston in a transit-accessible and bike-friendly office.

 MAPC has a hybrid schedule, combining time in the office with remote work.
 Employees must reside within a commutable distance from MAPC’s Boston office.

 MAPC strongly supports the professional development of each and every staff person, believing their growth to be consistent with the best interests of MAPC and the region.
 We encourage all our staff to develop new ideas to make MAPC’s planning and policy work more relevant and impactful, and to adapt to changing times.